► Maximum polish for Renault's EV

 ► Most popular electric car in Europe

-► New R135 model boosts available range
+► New R135 model boosts performance

 Few things in the automotive industry can keep up with the electric car’s rate of progress - in barely seven years on sale the Renault Zoe has doubled its available range, and that’s before the French manufacturer has dabbled with solid state batteries or graphene tech.

 Arguably, that swift improvement is largely because electric cars weren’t very good to start off with.
 But bear in mind we’re not talking about a hypercar with an R&D budget to rival Wayne Enterprises here; the Zoe has managed that improvement despite being is one of the cheapest battery vehicles on the market.

 Those advances might be enough to attract tech and eco enthusiasts but at some point the Zoe needs to turn the attention of people who just want a car – a Clio, ideally – and couldn’t care less how it was powered.
 And so we arrive at this heavily facelifted model.

 Isn’t the Renault Zoe already quite a big seller?

 Compared with its rivals, yes.
 It’s actually the most popular electric car in Europe – accounting for one in five sold on the Continent, and in the UK sales of the old one were up 78% in 2019.
 Bear in mind those buyers knew a newer, more advanced model was coming, too.
 Battery leasing moved the costs around, and some discounted models pushed the numbers; both of those factors have gone, leaving the revised Zoe standing on its own merits.

 Why bother changing anything then, you might wonder.
 Well, the interior was a bit dated, wasn’t it?
 And the range took a pounding from more stringent WLTP real-world testing.
 That’s before we even mention minutiae like the placement of the cruise control buttons.